karlproject/karldocs/docs/screens/chatter/chatter_posts.rst

   - A thumbnail of the user's profile, mouseover shows full name

-  - Their username as a hyperlink to :doc:`chatter_creator`
+  - Their username as a hyperlink to *Chatter Posts* for that user

   - The timeago format of the chatter post's create date